cydneel23/spotify-data-project/README.md

-The purpose of this project was to get familiar with the Spotify API and to practice with general data science techniques using the pandas, maplotlib, numpy, and sci-kit learn libraries.
+The purpose of this project was to get familiar with the Spotify API and to practice with general data science techniques using the pandas, matplotlib, numpy, and sci-kit learn libraries.
 In order, this notebook does the following:

 - Plots my top artists (short-term, medium-term, and long-term) vs. their popularity levels
 - Plots my top tracks (short-term, medium-term, and long-term) vs. their durations